 For job interviews, you want to present a clean, tidy appearance.
 Get a haircut about a week beforehand so that it looks neat but natural at the interview.

 If you keep facial hair, groom it the night before or the morning of, depending on the rate at which your beard grows.
 Do not wear stubble to an interview.
-Either have a well-kept beard or be completely clean shaven.
+Either have a well-kept beard or be completely clean-shaven.

 Be careful not to over-apply cologne.
-In fact, you actually should under-apply it as you want to keep your scent as subtle as possible.
+In fact, you should actually underapply it, as you want to keep your scent as subtle as possible.

 Our guide to applying fragrances has a section dedicated to the office, which you can use as a reference.
-Additionally, we have another one detailing the top 10 best office fragrances that you could wear.
+Additionally, we have another one detailing the best office fragrances that you could wear.

-Pitfalls To Avoid On Interviews
+Pitfalls To Avoid in Interviews

 Take a look at the picture below.
 Looks like a nice young man who’s gotten properly dressed for a job interview, right?